 To find out what businesses can do to support the needs of their staff, Oak Engage, a specialist software provider of staff engagement platforms, and Maven investee, discusses its own response to the new remote environment and the best practices it implemented to engage and support their staff.

-Here at Oak Engage, we introduced company-wide remote working from March 13th ahead of the government lockdown measures on March 23rd.
 The lack of contact with teammates can make remote working hard, and there’s no denying that the buzz of the office is deeply missed by most.
 Given our product is an online communication and engagement solution, we adapted fairly easily to home working.
 To maintain high levels of communication, motivation, and morale, the key things we have implemented are;

 1. Using our own staff-engagement product, Oak

 Everyday we use ‘Nutshell’ our own instance of Oak with integrated timeline, project areas, and messenger apps.
 Nutshell enables us to collaborate and engage with each other, through updates, news posts, and interactions (likes, comments, and tags) in real-time, on all of our mobile, tablet and desktop devices.

 Nutshell has allowed us to strengthen our relationships virtually, through one to one and group conversations, to say good morning to each other and check-in on what others are doing.

 We’ve been able to send urgent messages with push notifications and breaking news features, immediately alerting employees if we’ve needed too.